 He snorted in laughter again and said.
 “The church choir doesn’t say no to anyone.”

 “Who died and made you a comedian?
-Not lonely that, but when you call someone on their birthday it’s just not polite to throw around insults!
+Not only that, but when you call someone on their birthday it’s just not polite to throw around insults!
 Especially when the birthdayee is a hair away from senility and could write you out of her will.
 Besides, it’s not true.
-My friend Terry told me they asked him not to come back.”
+My friend Terry told me the choir asked him not to come back.”

 My singing disability is not because I don’t practice.
 The problem is I think that if you practice wrong for so many years you just get better at being really bad.
-I love singing show tunes in the shower and one day when I walked out of the bathroom after one especially rousing vocal concerto, I almost tripped over my kids and their friends who were rolling on the floor of my bedroom wiping away tears of laughter.
+I love singing show tunes in the shower.
+One day, when I walked out of the bathroom after one especially rousing vocal concerto, I almost tripped over my kids and their friends, who were rolling on the floor of my bedroom, wiping away tears of laughter.

 One of my all time favorite songs is, ‘Give My Regards to Broadway.’
 My dream has always been to walk down the street like they do in my favorite musicals and sing at the top of my lungs.
 I am happy to say that dream came true for me several years ago.

-We were in the New York Subway and when the train thundered down the track and I felt secure that no one could hear me, I threw my head back and belted out my full throated tribute to Broadway.
+We were in the New York subway.
+When the train thundered down the track and I felt secure that no one could hear me, I threw my head back and belted out my full throated tribute to Broadway.
 It was amazing.
 Part of my jubilant feeling came from the shock on the faces of my children as they tired to get as far as they could from me and still catch the same car on the subway.

 No one threw money my direction, but on the upside, they didn’t throw rocks either.